Leucospermum erubescens: Taxonomy

-The orange flame pincushion was first described by Carl Meissner, who contributed a section on the Proteaceae in 1856 to the series Prodromus Systematis Naturalis Regni Vegetabilis by Alphonse Pyramus de Candolle, and called it L. attenuatum var. ambiguum.
+The orange flame pincushion was first described by Carl Meissner, who contributed a section on the Proteaceae in 1856 to the series Prodromus Systematis Naturalis Regni Vegetabilis by Alphonse Pyramus de Candolle and called it L. attenuatum var. ambiguum.
 John Patrick Rourke named it L. erubescens in 1970.

-The species epithet erubescens is derived from the Latin “erubesco”, meaning “I blush”, referring to the colour of the flowers which change from yellow to red.
+The species epithet erubescens is derived from the Latin "erubesco", meaning "I blush", referring to the colour of the flowers which change from yellow to red.

 L. erubescens is sometimes called Oudtshoorn pincushion, but this may be confusing since it does not occur near Oudtshoorn.

 Distribution, habitat and ecology

 The orange flame pincushion has a very limited range on the northern foothills of the Langeberg, where it can be found between Muiskraal and Brandrivier, in a narrow strip of arid fynbos bordering the Little Karoo and an isolated population at Warmbad, situated on the Warmwaterberg.
-The plants grow on gravel flats or the rocky hill of weathered Table Mountain Sandstone, at altitudes between 450–600 m.
+The plants grow on gravel flats or the rocky hill of weathered Table Mountain Sandstone, at elevations between 450–600 m.
 In these locations, the annual precipitation is 250–375 mm (10–15 in), which mainly falls during the winter.

 Nectar-feeding birds, such as the Cape sugarbird and several sunbirds pollinate the flowers.
 Large insects, such as monkey beetles also visit the flower, but do not necessarily brush along the pollen presenters and may be inefficient as pollinators.
 The fruits are ripe approximately two months after flowering and subsequently fall to the ground.
 These are collected by ants that carry them underground into their nests.
 Here, the soft, pale elaiosome is eaten, and the hard, smooth seed remains underground.
 After a wildfire has destroyed the above ground vegetation, the seeds germinate at 5–10 C at night and 15–20 C during the day, and germination is stimulated by smoke residues in the water.

 Uses

-L. erubescens is cultivated as cut flower, and grown as an ornamental in gardens.
+L. erubescens is cultivated as cut flower and grown as an ornamental in gardens.